Mandrake is a freelance author with an interest in the outdoors and wilderness survival.

 Caught in a Blizzard

-A blizzard is a winter storm which is capable of producing high winds, extremely cold temperatures, and heavy precipitation that often causes very low visibility referred to as a white-out .
+A blizzard is a winter storm that is capable of producing high winds, extremely cold temperatures, and heavy precipitation that often causes very low visibility referred to as a white-out.
 If you are caught camping in the wilderness during a blizzard your chances of survival will be dependent upon your ability to provide shelter and warmth for yourself.
 These six tips can mean the difference between life and death:

 - If a vehicle is available seek shelter in it immediately, and place a flag on the antenna or hang it from the window to alert rescuers to your whereabouts.